-Upgrading the kit firmware is done through Simplicity Studio.
+You can upgrade the kit firmware through Simplicity Studio.
 Simplicity Studio will automatically check for new updates on startup.

 You can also use the kit configuration dialog for manual upgrades.
 Click the [Browse] button in the [Update Adapter] section to select the correct file ending in .emz.
 Then, click the [Install Package] button.